pudly/schmopera-hugo/content/articles/rimsky-rebooted.md

 related_companies = []
 related_people = ["scene/people/lidiya-yankovskaya.md", "scene/people/will-liverman.md"]
 short_description = "In a recent Zoom conversation, Yankovskaya's pride and enthusiasm in the COT administrative and artistic staff was evident from the start.
-She praised their collective grit, acknowledging that their upcoming digital release, Rimsky Rebooted represents not just a \"Plan B\" pivot from live performance, but is rather a \"5th or maybe 7th reimagining\" of what they hoped to originally present to Chicago audiences." slug = "rimsky-rebooted" title = "Rimsky Rebooted" youtube_url = ""
+She praised their collective grit, acknowledging that their upcoming digital release, Rimsky Rebooted represents not just a \"Plan B\" pivot from live performance, but is rather a \"5th or maybe 7th reimagining\" of what they hoped to originally present to Chicago audiences." slug = "cots-rimsky-rebooted-features-local-artists-collective-grit" title = "COT's Rimsky Rebooted features local artists & \"collective grit\"" youtube_url = ""

 +++